Chewy (CHWY)

 We track the change in earnings per share (EPS) for the same reason as long-term revenue growth.
 Compared to revenue, however, EPS highlights whether a company’s growth is profitable.

-In Q4, Chewy reported EPS at $0.28, up from $0.18 in the same quarter last year.
-This print easily cleared analysts’ estimates, and shareholders should be content with the results.
-Over the next 12 months, Wall Street expects Chewy’s full-year EPS of $1.03 to grow 18.5%.
+In Q1, Chewy reported EPS at $0.35, up from $0.31 in the same quarter last year.
+This print beat analysts’ estimates by 3.2%.
+Over the next 12 months, Wall Street expects Chewy’s full-year EPS of $1.07 to grow 22.8%.

 9. Cash Is King

 Chewy has shown mediocre cash profitability over the last two years, giving the company limited opportunities to return capital to shareholders.
-Its free cash flow margin averaged 3.5%, subpar for a consumer internet business.
+Its free cash flow margin averaged 3.1%, subpar for a consumer internet business.

-Taking a step back, an encouraging sign is that Chewy’s margin expanded by 3.7 percentage points over the last few years.
+Taking a step back, an encouraging sign is that Chewy’s margin expanded by 4.2 percentage points over the last few years.
 We have no doubt shareholders would like to continue seeing its cash conversion rise as it gives the company more optionality.

 10. Balance Sheet Assessment

-Chewy is a profitable, well-capitalized company with $596.7 million of cash and $502.4 million of debt on its balance sheet.
-This $94.26 million net cash position gives it the freedom to borrow money, return capital to shareholders, or invest in growth initiatives.
+Chewy is a profitable, well-capitalized company with $616.4 million of cash and $500.2 million of debt on its balance sheet.
+This $116.2 million net cash position gives it the freedom to borrow money, return capital to shareholders, or invest in growth initiatives.
 Leverage is not an issue here.

-11. Key Takeaways from Chewy’s Q4 Results
+11. Key Takeaways from Chewy’s Q1 Results

 12. Is Now The Time To Buy Chewy?

-Updated: May 21, 2025 at 10:27 PM EDT
+Updated: June 19, 2025 at 10:17 PM EDT

 Chewy’s business quality ultimately falls short of our standards.
-To kick things off, its revenue growth was mediocre over the last three years, and analysts expect its demand to deteriorate over the next 12 months.
+First off, its revenue growth was mediocre over the last three years, and analysts expect its demand to deteriorate over the next 12 months.
 And while its EPS growth over the last three years has been fantastic, the downside is its gross margins make it extremely difficult to reach positive operating profits compared to other consumer internet businesses.
 On top of that, its low free cash flow margins give it little breathing room.